 What does this mean?
 For starters, it reinforces our assertion that business owners, executives, internal communications professionals and human resource managers may not know our own workers quite as well as we think we do.
 But it also begins to shed light on the characteristics of that worker segment we can capitalize on to spark morale, enthusiasm and even productivity and efficiency.

 These job satisfaction numbers go along with our previously reported data about hourly worker loyalty, their desire for engagement and yearning for connectivity to their employer.
 The fact they want more involvement, a bigger role and yet they aren’t dissatisfied with their current jobs means they are far more the type of invested, trustworthy and valuable employee we all hope to hire than one might expect.

 With this in mind, isn’t in imperative for the good of the company that we as managers embrace their desire?
 Feed their enthusiasm?
 And cultivate their investment in their jobs to make our products better, more efficiently made and our output for valuable?

 We think so.

-For access to first of many reports planned on the hourly worker, drop your name and email address on our report page.
 To learn more about communicating with your hourly workforce in a safe, secure, private and compliant mobile app, request a demo of Red e App today!